 Shaikh: “By Allah, if there is on the good a symbol [that represents] gods or idols or the likes of that, then it is not allowed for a person, whether it be on shoes or other than shoes, as long as it symbolizes idols.
 If these are simply suspicions or opinions, then this not considered.

 Questioner: On it is a swoosh symbol.
 It is referred to as ‘Nike’.

 Shaikh: In any case, the real issue is not whether the intend of this [symbol] is such and such.
 This is not necessary.
 Some people nowadays [say], everything has a cross.
 Everything is a cross.
 Every two intersecting lines, they say is a cross.
 The Iraaqi bucket [used to fetch water], who says this is a cross?
-The issue of everything being attributed to that which is not correct and prohibited the people from it, then this is incorrect.
+The issue of everything being attributed to that which is not correct and prohibiting the people from it, then this is incorrect.
 However, if it is well-known that this trademark is something evil, then it is not allowed for a person to use this.
 Likewise the cross.
 If something has a cross, it is not allowed for a person to buy it or use it.
 Except if it is rubbed off.
-Likewise, the merchandise if it is rubbed off and something is used to remove it [the symbol], then there is no harm.
+Likewise, if the merchandise is rubbed off and something is used to remove [the symbol], then there is no harm.

 Shaikh: By Allah, if it comes that this is the creed of some people, then yes.
-It becomes similar to the cross of the Christians.
+It becomes similar to the cross of the Christians”.

 [Sharh Tirmidhi no. 420]

-Faisal Ibn Abdul Qaadir Ibn Hassan
+Faisal bin Abdul Qaadir bin Hassan